-One of the biggest challenges for freelancers is marketing their services and getting other people to know about them.
+One of the biggest challenges for freelancers is marketing their services (getting other people to know about them), signing contract templates with good clients, or finding great prospects worthy of drafting scope of work templates or quote templates.
 Gone are the times when you might use the yellow pages and classified ads to advertise your services.
 In today’s tech-driven era, people often turn to online directories and Google when looking for a service or product.

 If you are a freelancer with your own business website, you can easily present yourself and your services in a professional manner without the need for a physical office.
 Your own freelance business website helps to establish your authority and expertise in your field and gives your target clients a way to easily and quickly get more information about you and what you can do for them.